The Porter Cable Polisher is a top rated car buffer that

 heat when polishing.
 The Porter Cable is a random orbital.

 Forced Rotation Orbital: The second type of orbital buffer is the forced rotation which means that both the spinning and rotation are gear operated and cannot be stopped with pressure.
 These types of orbitals offer greater polishing abilities as they can produce additional levels of friction and heat as compared to random orbitals, but still lack the ability to create the heat and friction that can be produced through use of high-speed rotary polishers.
-The Porter Cable is a random orbital as explained above.
+The Porter Cable is a random orbital, rather than a forced rotation orbital as explained above.

 Indeed the Porter Cable is often referred to as the safest car buffer and therefore ideal for the true beginner, but the reason this polisher is so safe has nothing to do with it being a Porter Cable, and everything to do with the fact that it is a random orbital buffer.
 The many car forums are filled with limitless people willing to echo the fact that this buffer not only has a big following, but represents a viable answer to beginners and car polishing.
 Long has been the cry of beginners and car enthusiasts for a safe alternative to rotary polishers, and numerous manufacturers have risen to perform.

 Orbitals do represent a safe and effective means of car polishing.
 But the very reasons these buffers are so safe is the very reasons their abilities are limited.
-The Porter Cable is reserved for fine or light polishing such as swirl removal.
-While high-speed car buffers are consider dangerous by many, this is an unfair label as any tool can be deemed unsafe when used improperly by the inexperienced.
-The fact is that the latest generation of rotary polishers represent the widest range of uses, along with reduced speed settings that allow these polishers to be as safe as any orbital buffer.
-You can see my in-depth review of automotive polishers to see if you come to the same conclusion.
+The Porter Cable is capable of whatever type of paint correction necessary, but like all dual-action polishers, they will still be slower than the skilled use of a rotary.
+While high-speed (rotary polishers) car buffers are consider dangerous by many, this is an unfair label as any tool can be deemed unsafe when used improperly by the inexperienced.
+The fact is that the latest generation of rotary polishers represent the winning balance for any guy that wants to maximize efficiency in paint correction and also have the badge of honor that goes along with being capable of using a high-performance machine that very few guys today have.
+These new generation rotary car polishers not only can perform serious paint correction, but due to their decreased operating speed settings, now fine polishing (jeweling) for the removal of holograms (sometimes called swirl marks) can be accomplished.
+Because of these incredibly low speed settings, (600 RPM's) these rotary polishers are now safe for any true beginner to start with.
+You can see my top picks in rotary automotive polishers to see if you come to the same conclusion.

 "Many guys get hung up on endless searching looking for the "best" of anything.
 It is a common problem and I get the struggle.
 To simplify things I simply tell people to do your research, but you gotta pull the trigger at some point.
 And just know that if you really get into it, you will be buying another polisher down the road.
 Trust me; you won't be able to help yourself